ishaan-gupta1/Chess/README.md

 Coded in Microsoft Visual Studio 2026.

-Dimensions are made in mind for my 1440p monitor, currently won't fit all screen sizes.
+Dimensions are made in mind for my 1440p monitor, however dimensions can be changed at top of file and I have tried to make positioning and scaling more dynamic based on resolution, however not all yet is dynamic.

 Pass and play, or play against simple bot.